Hedge4/godvillebot/README.md

 * 3.13 Added 'useful' commands folder and command detector, and the >spoiler command.
 * 3.14 Added the >minesweeper command to the list of fun commands.
 * 3.15 GodBot now reacts when mentioned, and from level 50 onward the godpower required for the next level is fixed at 6666.
+* 3.16 Users blocked for various actions are now stored in the database, and can be added/removed with >block.

 ## What's new in version 2?
 Version 2 entails a major rewrite of all the code.